 Christian leaders who help clients in addiction treatment know that addiction can affect anyone.
 It doesn’t matter how faithful someone is.
 Anyone can struggle with addiction.

 At Soledad House, we believe spirituality and recovery go hand-in-hand.
-We incorporate a 12 step program into the treatment our clients receive.
-We encourage, but don’t require, our clients to connect to a higher power during spiritual recovery sessions.
-Their connection with the higher power of their choosing helps them through the healing process and keeps them sober after they leave treatment.
+We incorporate a 12-step program into the treatment our clients receive.
+We encourage but don’t require our clients to connect to a higher power during spiritual recovery sessions.
+Their connection with the higher power of their choice helps them through the healing process and keeps them sober after they leave treatment.

-You aren’t morally flawed because you struggle with addiction.
 Addiction is treatable.
-Let us help you recover from your addiction spiritually, physically and emotionally.
+Let us help you recover from your addiction spiritually, physically, and emotionally.
 Call Soledad House today at 866.314.3222 to begin your road to addiction recovery.